My research interests revolve around questions of state-society relations, state transformation, governance, political

 what the title suggests.
 Moving past the debate on whether sanctions work, it explores how they work, or fail to work.

-Via a new framework, Social Conflict Analysis, it suggests that sanctions condition the power, resources and
+Via a new framework, Social Conflict Analysis, it suggests that sanctions condition the power, resources and strategies

-the UK’s Economic and Social Research Council.
+and Social Research Council.
 For more details click here.

 My other work has show how social conflict and political economy relations condition various outcomes in domestic